 Work highlights

-- Representing several investors in an ICSID proceeding regarding the violation of the Energy Charter Treaty by Spain due to retrospective reduction of guaranteed feed-in tariffs for renewable energies.
+• Representing an investor in a multi-million ICSID proceeding regarding violation of the Energy Charter Treaty by Spain due to retrospective reduction of guaranteed feed-in tariffs for renewable energies.

-- Representing DCM Energy GmbH & Co.
-Solar 1 KG in ICSID proceedings regarding the violation of the Energy Charter Treaty by Spain due to retrospective reduction of guaranteed feed-in tariffs for renewable energies.
+• Representing DCM Energy GmbH & Co.
+Solar 1 KG, among other things, in a multi-million ICSID procedure regarding violation of the Energy Charter Treaty by Spain due to retrospective reduction of guaranteed feed-in tariffs for renewable energies.

 Morgan, Lewis & Bockius LLP